Rinnoco/compass_com/README.md

 To download the dataset:

 1. Visit the [COMPASS Project page](#https://rinnoco.com/projects/compass.html).
-2. Got to Zenodo and Click on the "Download" button for the files you are interested in.
+2. Go to Zenodo and Click on the "Download" button for the files you are interested in.

 ## Citation